akiibajin/question_answers/README.md

   - [x] Clone this repository
   - [ ] With Docker
-    - [ ] Remember have Installed Docker on Your Desktop
+    - [ ] Remember to have Installed Docker on Your Desktop
     - [ ] Inside on the .../question_answers folder, open your prefered terminal
     - [ ] Type the command "docker-compose up -d"
+    - [ ] If you don't have installed node on a docker image, it takes a more than a few minutes
     - [ ] Open your browser and search "http://localhost:3000" and enjoy it!
   - [ ] Without Docker
     - [ ] Inside on the .../question_answers/api, open your prefered terminal